 “It was lonely and confusing,” Daisy shared.
 “I didn’t have much support or encouragement from anyone.”

-After bouncing between multiple foster homes, Daisy went to live with the Steele family, of Jacksonville, FL.
+After bouncing between multiple foster homes, Daisy went to live with one special family.
 They welcomed her with open arms, but the transition wasn’t easy.
 “It’s always in the back of your mind, ‘When am I going to have to move again?’
 Daisy said.
-“But the Steeles never gave up on encouraging and loving me.”
+“But this family never gave up on encouraging and loving me.”

 To Daisy, Nicole was always her mom.
 It just wasn’t official.
 Nicole was determined to change that.
 With support from the Dave Thomas Foundation for Adoption’s Wendy’s Wonderful Kids program, Daisy was adopted at age 22 in June 2020.